-To create a new form control:
+To create a new form control with this approach:

 - 1. Create a subclass of TextItem or StaticTextItem. - 2.
 Add a picker icon to instances of your control (see FormItem.addIcon()). - 3.
 Build a custom picker based on any standard or custom Smart GWT components and services (see above).
-The Window component is a common choice.

-- 4. Respond to end-user click events on that icon to show your picker (see FormItem.addIconClickHander()) to show your picker. - 5.
+The Window component is a common choice. - 4.
+Respond to end-user click events on that icon to show your picker (see FormItemIcon.addFormItemClickHander()) to show your picker. - 5.
 Update the value of the form control based on user interaction with the picker (see FormItem.setValue()). - 6.
 Hide the picker when appropriate.